Bio Products Laboratory: History

 In 1998 the BPL began sourcing its plasma from the United States due to concerns over vCJD in the UK.
 In 2002 the Department of Health (DoH) formed DCI Biologicals Inc to purchase US company Life Resources Inc to supply all of the BPL's plasma.

-BPL became an operating division within new Special Health Authority, NHS Blood and Transplant, in 2005.
+BPL became an operating division within new special health authority, NHS Blood and Transplant, in 2005.
 This placed BPL alongside the National Blood Service and the organ transplant division, a strategic partnership to safeguard blood, tissues and blood products.

 On 31 December 2010 the BPL was vested into a limited company, Bio Products Laboratory Ltd, and ownership transferred to the DoH, with BPL Ltd and DCI Biologicals Inc brought under the same DoH holding company, Plasma Resources UK Ltd.

 On 18 July 2013 it was announced by Business Secretary Vince Cable that Bain Capital had bought 80% of Plasma Resources UK (PRUK) from the DoH for £230m, which included both BPL and DCI Biologicals.

 The company was subsequently renamed BPL Holdings, with the original BPL site now called BPL Therapeutics and DCI named BPL Plasma.
 In 2018, when it was the sole owner, the Chinese group Creat had announced that it planned to integrate BPL's operations with German plasma product manufacturer Biotest.
+In 2022, Creat was required to dispose of its U.S. plasma centers which necessitated a sale of BPL as a whole.
+The sale was made to Kedrion BioPharma and BPL became a subsidiary of the Kedrion Group.

 Ownership

 In 2013, Bain Capital acquired an 80% controlling interest in BPL, previously wholly owned by the UK Government.
 Three years later, the shareholders decided to sell BPL Holdings to Creat, an investment company based in Beijing that owns part of a plasma fractionator in China.

 In 2022, Permira and Marcucci entered into an agreement to acquire and merge BPL and Kedrion operations into one venture.
 As a result, the new company would inherit the shareholders of the companies involved, requiring the support of its co-investors.

 In this case, FSI, CDP Equity and the other Kedrion shareholders had their shares transferred to the new company.
 In turn, to complete the agreement, the family group received the support of its co-investors, Ampersand Capital Partners and a wholly owned subsidiary of Abu Dhabi Investment Authority (ADIA).

+In 2023, the BPL site became known as Kedrion Elstree although its product portfolio continued to be marketed as 'BPL'.